NaPiZip/CI-with-Jenkins-and-Docker-for-cpp/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/NaPiZip/CI-with-jenkins-and-docker-for-cpp/master/images/Project_screen.JPG" alt="Project view"/></p>

 And here a image of the test results view showing the overall status of all builds, as well as a history.
-It is also possible to show individual test results by expanding the root element.
+It is also possible to show individual test results by expanding the root element.<br>

 <p align="center">
 <img src="https://raw.githubusercontent.com/NaPiZip/CI-with-jenkins-and-docker-for-cpp/master/images/Test_results_view.JPG" alt="Test results view"/></p>